ceramicstudio/tutorial-getting-started-with-ceramic/README.md

 This resolution process turn a DID from something generic into a document that accurately describes an identity and what methods and capabilities that identity is allow to perform.

-Simply put, a resovler hydrates a DID with *what* actions it is capable of performing.
+Simply put, a resolver hydrates a DID with *what* actions it is capable of performing.

 >The dependency packages used for this are:
 >- `key-did-resolver`